Skigim/MediWiki/docs/README.md

 - [Deprivation of Resources Process Guide](Deprivation%20of%20Resources%20Process%20Guide.md) – Procedures for handling resource deprivation cases
 - [Deprivation of Resources Q&A](Deprivation%20of%20Resources%20Q&A.md) – Common questions and answers about resource deprivation
 - [Charitable Giving Guidance](Charitable%20Giving%20Guidance.md) – Policy on charitable giving and resource treatment
+- [Expedited AVS Process Reasons](Expedited%20AVS%20Process%20Reasons.md) – Exceptions to standard AVS wait times
 - [Self-Employment Guide](Self-Employment%20Guide.md) – MAGI and Non-MAGI self-employment income determination procedures
+- [Trust and Annuity Process Guide](Trust%20and%20Annuity%20Process%20Guide.md) – Trust and annuity evaluation procedures
+- [Using the AVS Consent Window in NFOCUS](Using%20the%20AVS%20Consent%20Window%20in%20NFOCUS.md) – Recording AVS consent in the system

 ### Beneficiary Programs